Lars-P/Cordova-sqlite-storage/README.md

 License for iOS/macOS version: MIT only

-TBD NOTE: No Android Circle-CI/iOS Travis-CI for this version branch
+FUTURE TBD: Android Circle-CI/iOS Travis-CI working again for this plugin version

 ## About this version

-This is a common version the following extra features: REGEXP, BASE64
+This is the common plugin version which supports the most widely used features and serves as the basis for the other plugin versions.

+This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-ext-deps` via npm.

 <!-- END About this version -->